matifshoaib/qgss-2026/FAQ.md

 Not yet.
 The team will share the content (and more) as an update to the **Qiskit YouTube channel** later this year.
 Please keep course materials among registered attendees only.

 ---

-## qBraid (Environment & Kernel)

-qBraid is **recommended for beginners** because it comes with the QGSS 2026 environment pre-configured.
-For all qBraid-specific questions, refer to qBraid's official documentation below.
-A qBraid setup video is available in the `#qbraid-support` channel.
+## Environment

 **Which environments can I use to run the labs?**
-- **qBraid Lab** — recommended for QGSS (Qiskit preconfigured, QGSS 2026 env ready)
+- qBraid Lab — recommended for QGSS (Qiskit preconfigured, QGSS 2026 env ready)
 - Google Colab
 - Locally via Jupyter Notebook or Visual Studio Code

 IBM also lists other supported online lab environments (OVHcloud AI Notebooks, IBM watsonx.ai / Watson Studio, Microsoft Azure ML Studio) in the official guide: https://quantum.cloud.ibm.com/docs/en/guides/online-lab-environments

+### qBraid (Environment & Kernel)

+qBraid is **recommended for beginners** because it comes with the QGSS 2026 environment pre-configured.
+For all qBraid-specific questions, refer to qBraid's official documentation below.
+A qBraid setup video is available in the `#qbraid-support` channel.

 **How do I select the environment and kernel for each lab?**
 An "active" environment in the sidebar only means it is available in the kernel selector.
 To actually use an environment in a notebook, you must select it explicitly from the kernel selector in the **upper-right corner** of the notebook.